 Here are some of the areas of the law where we have assisted clients.
-Click on the links below to find out more about each of the following:

 Workplace discrimination based on a worker’s protected characteristics is prohibited under state and federal laws.
 Despite the law, many employers continue to engage in discriminatory conduct contrary to their workers’ protected status.
 The anti-discrimination laws extend to all aspects of employment, including applications, interviews, hiring decisions, bonuses, pay, advancement, layoffs, discipline, and firing.
 Many employment law cases involve discrimination claims.